lemariva/uPyEINK/README.md

 # uPyEINK
-This code works on the [e-Paper ESP32 Driver board](https://www.banggood.com/custlink/mKvmb95GQR) and allows you to display information on a [Waveshare 7.5" E-INK V1 display](https://www.banggood.com/custlink/3GGmQZH3nV).
+This project runs on the [e-Paper ESP32 Driver board](https://www.banggood.com/custlink/mKvmb95GQR) and allows you to display information (weather, news, notes) on a [Waveshare 7.5" E-INK V1 display](https://www.banggood.com/custlink/3GGmQZH3nV).

 Three widgets displaying following information are available:
 * Weather: weather forecast obtained using the [OpenWeatherMap api](https://openweathermap.org/api).
 * News: news highlights obtained using the [NewsApi api](https://newsapi.org/).
-* Notes: notes that can be added using a web-server that runs on the esp32.
+* Notes: notes that can be added using a web-server that runs on the ESP32.

 ## DIY
 The RAM of the ESP32-WROOM (512kb) running MicroPython is very limited.
 Therefore, it is not possible to load the un-compiled modules and run the code.
 You will get the annoying error:
 ```
 MemoryError: memory allocation failed, allocating xxxx bytes
 ```
-To avoid that, I included the modules under the folder `frozen_modules` as frozen modules.
-If you don't know how to do that, check the section Frozen Libraries below.
+To avoid that, you should include the modules under the folder `frozen_modules` as "frozen" modules on your MicroPython firmware.
+If you don't know how to do that, check the sub-section "Freeze MicroPython Module" below.

 ### Configure the project
 Rename the files:
 * `boot.py.sample` to `boot.py` and include your Wi-Fi credentials:
-    ```
-    ssid_ = ''
+    * ssid_ = ''
-    wpa2_pass = ''
+    * wpa2_pass = ''
-    ```
-    You need to connect your ESP32 to update the Widgets.
+    You need that your ESP32 connect to Wi-Fi to update the widgets.
-* `settings.py.sample` to `settings.py` and set up the variables:
+* `settings.py.sample` to `settings.py` and set up the following variables:
     * news_api_key ([info here](https://newsapi.org/register))
     * weather_api_key ([info here](https://openweathermap.org/appid))

-Upload the code to the ESP32, using e.g. [VSCode and PyMakr extension](https://lemariva.com/blog/2018/12/micropython-visual-studio-code-as-ide) and have fun.
+Upload the code to the ESP32, using e.g. [VSCode and PyMakr extension](https://lemariva.com/blog/2018/12/micropython-visual-studio-code-as-ide) and have fun!

 The web-server is available under `http://<esp32-ip>` and you can add and remove notes that will be displayed on the E-INK display.

-The E-INK update frequency is set to 2 hours (`settings.update_interval` in milliseconds) and after 5 updates (`settings.calibration_interval`) the ESP32 cleans the display to avoid ghosting and reset the board to update the clock using the ntp server.
+The E-INK update frequency is set to 2 hours (`settings.update_interval` in milliseconds) and after 5 updates (`settings.calibration_interval`) the ESP32 cleans the display to avoid ghosting and reset the board to update the clock using a ntp server.
 If you want to, you can activate the deep sleep functionality (`settings.deep_sleep`) but you lose the web-server and you can only update the notes only when the ESP32 is updating the display.

-## Frozen Libraries
+## Compiled Libraries
-There are two ways to reduce memory use of the ESP32.
+There are two ways to reduce memory use on MicroPython:
-* Compile the MicroPython Module using the `mpy-cross` compiler
+* Compile the MicroPython module using the `mpy-cross` compiler, or
-* Include the modules as frozen modules inside the MicroPython firmware.
+* Include the modules as "frozen" modules inside the MicroPython firmware.

 ### Compile a MicroPython Module
 To compile a module you need to download the MicroPython repository.
 ```
 git clone https://github.com/micropython/micropython.git
 ```
-Then, go to the `mpy-cross`:
+Then, go to the `mpy-cross` folder and compile the cross-compiler:
 ```
 cd micropython/mpy-cross
 make
 ```
-Then, you can compile a Python file using:
+Then, you can compile a MicroPython file using:
 ```
 ./my-cross foo.py
 ```
 This generates a `.mpy` file that you can load on your ESP32 board.
+You need to remove the original `.py`, otherwise you import the un-compiled file every time you use `import ...`.

 More info: [here](https://github.com/micropython/micropython/tree/master/mpy-cross).

-If you use another MicroPython version (e.g. [MicroPython LoBo](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo)), you need to clone that repository and `make` the cross compiler, otherwise the obtained `.mpy` file won't work.
+If you use another MicroPython version (e.g. [MicroPython LoBo](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo)), you need to clone that repository and `make` the cross-compiler, otherwise the obtained `.mpy` file won't work on your ESP32

 ### Freeze MicroPython Module
-Clone the MicroPython repository using:
+To include your module in the firmware, you need to clone the MicroPython repository using:
 ```
 git clone https://github.com/micropython/micropython.git
 cd micropython
 git submodule update --init
 ```
 and copy the module files that you want to freeze into `micropython/ports/esp32`.
+This way is a bit more complicated but it makes you code [faster](https://kapusta.cc/2018/03/31/epd/).
+After cloning the repository, you have to compile it but first you need to set up the toolchain and the ESP-IDF:

 #### Setting up the toolchain and ESP-IDF
 The binary toolchain (binutils, gcc, etc.) can be installed using the following